Struggling to cook safely with dementia? You can make your kitchen much safer and avoid common accidents.

 - You should also be on the lookout for fluid leaks from the refrigerator because, in addition to being a fall hazard, the fluid may damage the floors if left standing for an extended period.

 The kitchen is one of the most dangerous areas for people with dementia.
-Fortunately though, you can make it safer with a few simple tips as outlined above.
+Fortunately, you can make it safer for older adults with a few simple safety tips outlined above.

 While following the above tips will definitely help make your kitchen safer, it is important to remember that dementia is a progressive disease that gets worse with time.

-Do you have other kitchen safety tips for seniors with dementia that you would like to share?
+Do you have other kitchen safety tips for seniors with dementia that you want to share?
 Tell me about them in the comments below!